 If you are confused about an item, sometimes just trying it on solves the toss or keep question.
 The key is to try it on like you would wear it out — shoes, accessories, and all.
 If the final look does not leave you feeling inspired and if you can’t think of at least three places to wear it to, then it’s time to let it go.

 5. If all else fails, try the hanger trick.

 Step 2: Turn all your hangers in one direction.

-Step 4: Once your cut-off date arrives, examine your closet.
+Step 4: Examine your closet when your cut-off date arrives.
 You will know exactly which clothes you have worn and those that need to go.